Leidtier/MantellaDocs/readme.md

 2. call `make html`
 3. Sphinx will build the repository as a static site and place it in `/your_repo/build/html`
 4. Open the new site by opening `/your_repo/build/html/index.html` in your browser
+5. Do not add the contents of `/your_repo/build/` to the repo, this is your personal build output

 To edit the project, Visual Studio Code has proven to be a useful tool with some support for Markdown already installed: